raymondberg/pygames/README.md

 Several "games are included" and each runs from a single .py file with corresponding "images/" folder for sprites.

 <h4>Sines</h4>
 Just a goofy sprite creator.
-Here's a video: <iframe width="420" height="315" src="https://www.youtube.com/embed/Wopx-dekZKk" frameborder="0" allowfullscreen></iframe>
+Here's a video: https://www.youtube.com/watch?v=Wopx-dekZKk

 <h4>Mooker</h4>
 Free form pellet collection, dodge the bullets!
 You can't win.